A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition: Unsupervised Domain Adaptation

 \section{Unsupervised Domain Adaptation}

-In real-world scenarios, it is possible to transfer knowledge from similar datasets that are well-annotated to others with few labels.
+In real-world scenarios, it is possible to transfer knowledge from similar datasets which are well-annotated to others with only limited labels.
 For instance, there are a lot of existing datasets that include samples of the same categories in the corresponding real-world tasks and thus can be used to facilitate model training.
 Nonetheless, due to the domain gap, models directly trained on one dataset cannot be well generalized on the target data.
 In such case, unsupervised domain adaptation (UDA)~\cite{ganin2015unsupervised} can largely alleviate this distribution shift issue by learning the domain-invariant feature when labeled source data is available, learning representations that would promote the performance on the target domain.
+In BEAR, we construct several dataset pairs for UDA based on two different paradigms: inter-dataset adaptation and intra-dataset adaptation.
+Given that one of the features of our benchmark is that we collect several datasets with obvious viewpoint shifts, we also focus on this point when we build our UDA datasets.
+The details of the dataset statistics can be found in Appendix~\ref{appendix uda}.
+We provide two common baseline results: `Source only' and `Supervised target'.
+The former directly evaluates the model trained on the source training set with the target test set, and the latter is the supervised learning performance on the target domain.
+Besides, we also evaluate two recent UDA algorithms on our benchmark: TA$^{3}$N~\cite{chen2019temporal} and CoMix~\cite{sahoo2021contrast}.